deltachat/deltachat-pages/en/help.md

 ## Which standards are used for end-to-end-encryption.

 OpenPGP.
 Key transport is done via Autocrypt.

-You can also use your existing private key by importing them at "Advanced settings / Manage private keys"
+## Can I re-use by existing private key?

+- Yes.
+Importing it at "Advanced settings / Manage private keys".
+Caution: Make sure, they key is not protected by a password or remove it before.

 # Multi-client {#multiclient}